Maintenance / Alimony

 Alimony: Protecting Your Financial Interests

 Spousal maintenance, also known as alimony, is sometimes awarded to the lower-earning spouse during divorce.
-At the Weller Law Firm in Belleville, Illinois, we understand that a spousal maintenance judgment has a substantial impact on both the payor and the recipient.
+At Weller Law LLC in Belleville, Illinois, we understand that a spousal maintenance judgment has a substantial impact on both the payor and the recipient.

 Timing matters.
 If you are separating, call us as soon as possible to find out if spousal maintenance might be a factor in your divorce.
 Call 618-277-3476.

 When your future finances are at stake, we will protect your interests throughout your legal proceedings.
-With more than 18 years of experience, attorney Stan Weller will explain your options, develop a plan to accomplish your goals and effectively represent you throughout the process.
+With more than 25 years of combined experience, our attorneys will explain your options, develop a plan to accomplish your goals and effectively represent you throughout the process.

 An early review of your finances is important in preparing for divorce and possible spousal maintenance proceedings.
 The sooner you contact us, the better.